exonum/exonum-doc/src/get-started/create-service.md

 To accomplish this, we define a couple of corresponding methods in `CryptocurrencyApi` that use `state` to read information from the blockchain storage.
-For parsing a public key of specific wallet we define a helper structure.
+For parsing a public key of a specific wallet we define a helper structure.

 ```rust